Lanny McDonald: Toronto Maple Leafs

 McDonald made his NHL debut with the Leafs on October 10, 1973, against the Buffalo Sabres.
-He assisted on two goals in the game, but also suffered a concussion immediately after the opening face off and required several stitches after landing on his head as a result of a check by Rick Martin.
+He suffered a concussion immediately after the opening and required several stitches after landing on his head as a result of a check by Rick Martin.
 When McDonald returned to the ice sheet he put on his Winwell style helmet that he had worn as a Medicine Hat Tiger, which he wore for the rest of his career.
-All told he went helmetless for approximately 2.8 seconds as a professional.
-It was the only time in his career he did so, as he felt that his injury contributed to his early struggles in the NHL.
+All told he went helmetless for approximately 2.8 seconds as a professional; he had two assists in his first game as a Maple Leaf.
+It was the only time in his career he did not wear a helmet, as he felt that his injury contributed to his early struggles in the NHL.
 McDonald scored his first NHL goal on October 17 against Michel Larocque of the Montreal Canadiens, but finished the season with only 14 goals and 30 points in 1973–74.
 His continued inability to score early in the 1974–75 season nearly resulted in a trade.
 Atlanta Flames general manager Cliff Fletcher sought to take advantage of the Maple Leafs' early disappointment in McDonald and agreed in principle to a trade for the young forward in exchange for Curt Bennett.
 However, McDonald scored three goals in his following two games causing Toronto to back out of the deal.
 McDonald recorded a modest improvement over his rookie campaign: 17 goals and 44 points.

 "Playing for my country in '76 was a tremendous honour.
 I got a phone call from someone claiming to be Alan Eagleson asking me if I wanted to try out for Team Canada in preparation for the first Canada Cup in 1976.
 At first, I thought it was Darryl (Sittler) playing a practical joke on me.
 It took Eagle some convincing before I realized I really was being invited to Team Canada's training camp."

 — —McDonald describes how he reacted to earning an invitation to try out for the national team at the 1976 Canada Cup.